YoRyan/open-nec/Docs/for-players/marc-mp36ph.md

 The Open NEC Project modifies the MP36PH to include functional cab signaling, ATC, and ACSES systems.

+### New features

+- Press Ctrl+D to disable and enable ATC, and Ctrl+F to disable and enable ACSES.
+Both systems are turned on by default.
+There is also an alerter that, if both ATC and ACSES are turned off, is also turned off.

 ### Errata

 - The advanced braking feature is temporarily not implemented.